nebhead/PiFire-Pages/03-installation.md

 Lastly, select whether the probe should be enabled and visible in the UI.

-> **📝 Note**
->
+{: .note }
-Note that if the probe is an Aux probe it will not be displayed in the UI, regardless of this setting.
+> Note that if the probe is an Aux probe it will not be displayed in the UI, regardless of this setting.

 ##### Virtual Devices

 Virtual Devices can be used if you want to take input from multiple probes and perform some kind of math on those devices, which is output to a virtual port.